Free care by dental studentsPRINT PAGE

 - Latrobe Community Health Service (Moe & Morwell)

 - Monashlink Community Health Service (Clayton)

 - Western Region Health Centre (Footscray - under 18 years)

 To make an appointment for the teaching clinic at The Royal Dental Hospital of Melbourne:

 Please telephone (03) 9341 1000 between 9.00am and 4.30pm (Monday to Friday only).

 A staff member will check that you are eligible for public dental care and whether the treatment you need can be provided by a student.

-A minimum of 24 hours notice is required to change or cancel an appointment.
-Patients who miss more than one appointment in the teaching clinic will go back onto the general waiting list at a community dental clinic.
+A minimum of 48 hours notice is required to change or cancel an appointment.
+Patients who miss more than two appointments in the teaching clinic will need to seek treatment at a Community Health Centre or will be placed on the general waiting list at The Royal Dental Hospital of Melbourne.

 To make an appointment at a community dental teaching clinic: